j-lee-88/FITCRAFT/docs/final.md

 <img src="https://github.com/j-lee-88/FITCRAFT/blob/main/docimg/evaulation3.PNG" class="img-responsive" alt=""> </div>
 <img src="https://github.com/j-lee-88/FITCRAFT/blob/main/docimg/evaluation4.PNG" class="img-responsive" alt=""> </div>

+We can see in our translations that the color is correctly apporopriated onto the minecraft skin.

 To test our results quantitatively, we once again used the Fashion Mnist dataset and negative images.
 For each of our classifiers, we tested 500 random images of the correct clothing item from the mnist dataset and 500 negative images to see its accuracy.
 We can see the results below.
 <img src="https://github.com/j-lee-88/FITCRAFT/blob/main/docimg/accuracy.png" class="img-responsive" alt=""> </div>

-It should be noted that the MNIST dataset is only made of simple clothing items on blank backgrounds. here we can see our classifiers can detect the proper clothing item 90% of the time.
+It should be noted that the MNIST dataset is only made of simple clothing items on blank backgrounds.
+Here we can see our classifiers can detect the proper clothing item 90% of the time.
 However, the false positive rate for the shoe classifier is very high and the false positive for the shirts is slightly high as well.
 In this case, false positives are when we detect the object but there is no specified object in the images.
 Specifically, this means our shirt classifier detected an object 50% of the time in negative images, the pants classifier 0.286, and the shoe classifier 0.97.
-The classifier need a lot of work before it can be used realistically as it falsely classifies too often.
+The shoe classifier need a lot of work before it can be used realistically as it falsely classifies too often.
 Our pants classifier appears to be the most accurate with a 0.97 accuracy and 0.286 false positive rate.